The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 The seats were generally comfortable, and the a/c tends to work a little too well.

-For very long distances, though, consider a flight–especially if you only have 2 weeks in Colombia.
+For very long distances, though, consider a flight… especially with only only 2 weeks in Colombia.

-While flying between countries in South America costs about as much as a kidney, flying within a single country can be very affordable, Colombia included.
+While flying between countries in South America can feel like it costs about as much as a kidney, flying within a single country can be very affordable, Colombia included.

 The Best Time to Visit Colombia